carsonwlee/HJ_Lift_Calculator/README.md

 ## Limitations and Disclaimers
 - Calculations are based on standard pressure and temperature conditions
 - Assumes landing flap configuration
+- Lift increase represents the maximum possible increase
 - For educational purposes only
 - Not a replacement for official aircraft documentation
 - Always refer to the Aircraft Flight Manual (AFM) for operational decisions

 ## Usage
 1. Enter the aircraft's landing weight (7,500 - 11,100 lbs)
-2. Input any wind correction factor (0 or greater)
+2. Input any additional speed above VREF (0 or greater)
 3. Click "Calculate" or let the values update automatically
 4. Review the calculated speeds and lift increases
 5. Refer to the chart for visual representation of lift increases